kiko-serra/PFL_PROJECT2/README.md

 The `choose_move(+GameState, +Level, -Move)` predicate takes three arguments, the current game state (represented as a list) that also contains the next player to make a move, the level of difficulty of that player and the Move that it will make (this is represented as a list just such as `[X1,Y1,X2,Y2]`, being `*1` the stone origin and `*2` the stone destination cell).
 The level of difficulty can take one of the following values:

 - **1** if it is an easy difficulty computer.
-Chooses randomly a move from the list of valid moves using the library random to choose an index of that list (with the predicates `random_index` and `nth0`);
+Chooses randomly a move from the list of valid moves using the library `random` to choose an index of that list (with the predicates `random_index` and `nth0`);
 - **2** if it is an hard difficulty computer.
 Uses the predicate `greedy_evaluation` that goes recursively through every move in the list of moves and retrieve the one that has the biggest value for the computer, by simmulating all moves possible.

+`greedy_evaluation(+GameState, +ListOfMoves, -BestMove, -BestValue)` predicate takes four arguments: the current game state (represented as a list), a list of moves, the best move (represented as a variable), and the best value (represented as a variable).
+The function is defined twice, once for the case where the list of moves has a single element and once for the case where it has more than one element.

+For the case where the list of moves has a single move, the function calls the `simulate_move` predicate to determine the value of making this move from the current game state.
+It then assigns this value to the `BestValue` variable and the move to the `BestMove` variable, which are returned as the output of the predicate.

+For the case where the list of moves has more than one move, the function calls the `simulate_move` predicate to determine the value of making the first move in the list.
+It then calls itself recursively (using the `greedy_evaluation` predicate) to determine the best move and value from the remaining moves in the list.
+Finally, it compares the value of the first move to the value of the best move from the remaining moves.
+- If the value of the first move is greater, it assigns this move and value to the `BestMove` and `BestValue` variables.
+- If the value of the first move is not greater, it assigns the best move and value from the remaining moves to these variables.

+This process continues until all the moves in the list have been evaluated, and the final result is returned as the output of the predicate.

 ### **Human move**